N-jettiness for muon jet pairs in electroweak high-energy processes: Anomalous dimensions and RG evolution

 The factorized hard, collinear and soft parts contain the logarithms which become small at their own characteristic scales.
 The typical hard scale is $\mu_H\sim Q$, and the collinear scale is given by $\mu_C \sim \sqrt{Q\mathcal{T}} \sim \sqrt{QM}$, while the soft scale is $\mu_S \sim M$.
 However, if the common factorization scale $\mu_F$ is away from these characteristic scales, the logarithms become so large that the perturbation theory breaks down.
 We can resum large logarithms by evolving the factorized parts from their characteristic scales to the common factorization scale $\mu_F$ by solving the RG equations.

 The nonsinglet contributions contain additional logarithms associated with the rapidity divergence.
 The characteristic collinear and soft rapidity scales are $\nu_C \sim Q$, $\nu_S \sim M$ respectively.
 We perform the double evolution with respect to the rapidity scale $\nu$, as well as the renormalization scale $\mu$.
 Because the order of the evolution is irrelevant~\cite{Chiu:2012ir}, we first evolve with respect to $\nu$ from $\nu_C \sim Q$ for the collinear functions and from $\nu_S\sim M$ for the soft functions to the common factorization scale $\nu_F$.
 Then we evolve all the factorized functions with respect to $\mu$.
 The path of the evolution is shown in fig.~\ref{evolution}.
+Note that the collinear scale starts at $\mu_c \sim \sqrt{QM}$ in \scone, and we use the evolution of the beam functions from $\mu_C$ to the factorization scale $\mu_F$.
+However, if we employ \sctwo, in which we employ the PDF, the evolution of the PDF should start from the scale $\mu_S \sim M$ to $\sqrt{QM}$.
+Above the scale $\sqrt{QM}$, the evolution of the beam functions should be employed after the matching.